icecube/icetray-public/dataclasses/resources/docs/fft.rst

 Waveform Resampling
 ---------------------

-In the waveform analysis, the waveform is discribed by oscillating functions.
+In the waveform analysis, the waveform is described by oscillating functions.
 We can take advantage of this to artificially increase/decrease the resolution of the data sampling.
 The idea is that since the waveform has been decomposed into sines/cosines in the DFT process, you know exactly what you would have measured at any point along these functions had the sampling resolution been higher/lower.
 In practice this boils down to two steps: upsampling and downsampling.